 In some areas of the country, property taxes will increase if a pool is added.

-When it comes to heating costs, there are cost-effective heating options and repair services that can help lower utility bills.
+There are cost-effective heating options and repair services that can help lower utility bills when it comes to heating costs.

 Ultimately, your love for a quiet and peaceful retreat provided by the wonderful pool in your home will outweigh the inconveniences.